danimo/mkpodteaser/README.md

-# mkpodteaser: Create a visual teaser for your podcast
+# mkpodteaser: Create visual teasers for your podcast

 Promoting your podcast in social media either requires on either an expensive and laborsome audio/audio tools or makes you dependend on propritary, paid-for